01Include Exact Dates

 The conventional wisdom when applying for a job is to keep your resume short, sweet, and to the point.
 While you want to outline your experience, you don't want to overwhelm a busy hiring manager with an excessively detailed list of accomplishments.

-That rule gets turned on its head somewhat when talking about applying for municipal jobs.
-Most municipalities have to adhere to many rules, regulations, policies, and procedures.
+However, that rule gets turned on its head somewhat when talking about applying for municipal jobs.
+Most municipalities, such a local governments, have to adhere to many rules, regulations, policies, and procedures.
 Job applicants often have to have very specific qualifications to be considered for an opening, such as licenses or certifications.

 One thing to bear in mind: As with most government jobs, most of the time, internal candidates are given priority consideration for openings within municipalities.
 This doesn't mean you shouldn't apply, but don't expect to hear back immediately.
 Internal candidates get dibs, and even in the best-case scenario, the application process is unlikely to move quickly.